 So instead of the classic writing an essay, Q&A, and right-or-wrong exercises give your students a homework exercise they can’t leave uncompleted.
 Compose blank mind maps and give your students a certain topic to reflect on.
 Provide them with examples of mind maps so that they have an idea of how to start mind mapping.

 Giving group projects as an assignment is a practice among teachers.
 Regardless of the type of the group project, whether is planned as homework or as a class activity, the workflow is more or less the same.
 Group projects give the possibility to master numerous skills and abilities including staying organized, being tolerant, becoming comfortable at speaking in a group, and more.

 So once or twice in a while brainstorming a subject for a group project and break your class into a few teams.
 Create a mind map that will consist of every little detail about the given project.
 Position the topic in the center and branch out important information about the whole project.
 Add goals and objectives, assignments, questions and answers, deadlines, and everything you consider a valuable input.
 In addition, include helpful tips and examples to guide students in the right direction.
 This way you will avoid misinterpretation of the assignment and will help them to make a better project.

 Arranging brainstorming sessions in class

 Schedule a brainstorming session whenever you think is the best time.
-Since usually this type of sessions creates a relaxed atmosphere which has a positive impact on students’ mood it is a good idea to arrange them before the exams period.
-Brainstorming is a stimulating activity which encourages discussion and exchange of ideas and opinions.
-Accompanied by a mind map, it can facilitate the process of memorizing and helps to work through different types of problems.
-So think of a central topic related to a lesson you have recently taught and shared a mind map template for brainstorming with your students.
+Since usually this type of session creates a relaxed atmosphere which has a positive impact on students’ mood it is a good idea to arrange them before the exams period.
+Brainstorming is a stimulating activity that encourages discussion and the exchange of ideas and opinions.
+Accompanied by a mind map, it can facilitate the process of memorizing and help to work through different types of problems.
+So think of a central topic related to a lesson you have recently taught and share a mind map template for brainstorming with your students.